huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Brad Pitt
 - [ ] Justin Theroux
 - [ ] Bradley Cooper

-#### In one Friends Thanksgiving episode, what is Chandler's punishment for kissing Joey's girlfriend?

-- [ ] He's not allowed to eat
-- [x] He has to say in a box
-- [ ] He has to be naked

 #### On Friends, Ross and Monica competed against each other as kids in the Geller Cup playing what Thanksgiving sport?